NofarCarmeli/MinTriangulationsEnumeration/README.md

 Only the input file is required.

 ### input_file
-Supported file formats are: hg, sp, wcnf, uai, csv.
+Supported file formats are: hg, sp, wcnf, uai, csv, bliss.
 * csv - each line holds name of variables in a clique.

 ### time_limit